danieldazavz/msmes_burdens/README.md

 3_tables

 Contents:
-Processed datasets generated from the scripts in the 2_prep folder.
+Processed dataset generated from the scripts in the 2_prep folder.

 4_analysis